How to Declutter & Organize Your Garage

 Keep your goal focused.
 If you want to use this garage for an art studio, then use that goal as your fuel to declutter your items.

 Get through all visible items first before you dive inside boxes or totes, this will take you the longest.

-Remember earlier how I mentioned to bring your car keys?
+Remember earlier how I mentioned bringing your car keys?

 If you’re wanting to donate furniture, then set up a time for a donation company to pick up your items.

-Most public trash pick-up also has a monthly pick up for furniture and large items that need to be thrown away.
-Check your local cities trash schedule for furniture pickups!
+Most public trash pick-up also has a monthly pick-up for furniture and large items that need to be thrown away.
+Check your local city’s trash schedule for furniture pickups!